Roseglyph/struct2bim/docs/architecture.md

 and line-style changes act as non-target drafting context.
 The column polygons remain the source of truth for segmentation and oriented-box labels.

+The browser preview returns a compact metric scene model alongside the drawing and annotation images.
+The renderer records the exact footing polygons and tie-beam endpoints in the drawing sidecar.
+The IFC view consumes those polygons and connections together with the same column dimensions, rotations, heights, and grid axes.
+Drawing and annotation views share pan and zoom state.
+A preview advances the configured seed before requesting a new scene, so consecutive clicks cannot silently reuse the previous drawing.

+The fast sheet renderer composes the target geometry inside a conventional foundation-plan drawing.
+Grid axes and bubbles, bay dimensions, isolated footings, local combined or stepped footing envelopes, tie-beam linework, leaders, footing schedules, general notes, legend, scale, title, section markers, and north arrow are deterministic drafting context.
+Tie beams are drawn before footing boundaries so the green footing outline remains readable at each crossing.
+Structural controls and drafting probabilities are kept separate in the browser inspector and are passed explicitly into each preview request.

 ## Coordinate contract

 World geometry uses millimetres with positive Y upward.
 Images use top-left origin pixels with positive Y downward. `CoordinateTransform` provides reversible mapping.
 The Blender orthographic camera reads that exact transform; it does not independently reframe the model.
 Each document augmentation returns a 3x3 homography, applied to both the image and exact annotation polygons.